 1. History doesn’t equal intimacy.

 As much as I hate to admit given my loyalist tendencies, a long history of friendship doesn’t equal true friendship.
 It is the people who know me now, my pain, hopes and dreams today, and not the frozen-in-time version of who I was a decade ago that I would call my closest friends.
-History can be deceiving however for both parties because it mimics closeness through longevity but it’s very possible to be friends with some for 20 years, and not actually know them.
+History can be deceiving however for both parties because it mimics closeness through longevity but it’s very possible to be friends with someone for 20 years, and not actually know them.
 Because knowing someone takes work; it takes asking questions and listening.
 It refuses to settle for the Cliff Note’s and reads the whole novel.
 It leans into the mystery of personhood that is ever emerging and changing and asks, “Who are you now?”.

 2. I can address God as Mother and not be struck with lightning.